Bigglie History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
-It is derived from the family living in the town of Bickley in the county of Devon.
+The history of the Bigglie family goes back to the ancient Anglo-Saxon culture of Britain.
+It is derived from the family living in the town of Bickleigh in the county of Devon.
 This place-name is derived from the Anglo Saxon personal name Bicca meaning pickaxe, and the Old English word leigh, meaning wooded area.

 Early Origins of the Bigglie family

 The surname Bigglie was first found in Devon, at Bickleigh, a parish, in the union of Tiverton, hundred of Hayridge, 4 miles from Tiverton.
 Bickleigh is also a parish, in the union of Plympton St. Mary, hundred of Roborough in Devon.

 Bickley is a township, in the parish of Malpas, union of Nantwich, Higher division of the hundred of Broxton, S. division of the county of Chester.